-In this post,we will see introduction to web services and some jargons of web services.
+In this web service tutorial, we will see the introduction of web service tutorial and some jargons of web services.

 The World Wide Web Consortium (W3C) has defined the web services.
 According to W3C, “Web Services are the message-based design frequently found on the Web and in enterprise software.
 The Web of Services is based on technologies such as HTTP, XML, SOAP, WSDL, SPARQL, and others.”